 Step 5: Finally, select the Previous version of the Windows option and then click Remove files to free up GBs of disk space.

 Additionally, you can also select Temporary files and then click Remove files to delete temporary files safely.

 Method 2 of 2

 This is the classic method of deleting previous Windows installation files to regain lost disk space.

 Step 1: Open up This PC.
-Right-click on the drive where Windows 10 OS is installed and click Properties.
+Perform a right-click on the drive where Windows 10 OS is installed and click Properties.

-Step 2: Under the General tab, click Disk Cleanup button.
-And if the Disk Cleanup button is not showing up, please refer to our fix to disk cleanup button missing from drive properties guide to restore the button.
+Step 2: Under the General tab, click the Disk Cleanup button.
+And if the Disk Cleanup button is not showing up, please refer to our fix to disk the cleanup button missing from the drive properties guide to restore the button.

-Step 3: When you see the Disk Cleanup dialog box, click Clean up system files button.
+Step 3: When you see the Disk Cleanup dialog box, click the Clean up system files button.

 Step 4: Finally, under Files to delete section, select Previous Windows installation(s) and also select Temporary Windows installation files, and then click OK button to remove files from previous Windows 10 build to free up disk space.